 Here are some examples of the ways that we optimize source content:

 - Giving files meaningful names so it is clear to the translator what they are working on

 - Testing content with pseudo-translation to ensure that it can be easily manipulated by clients when they receive it back

 Send LSPs all the files they need, and none that they don’t

 One easy file management mistake that we sometimes see is clients sending us unnecessary content.
 They’ll give us the entire project folder, complete with old drafts, reports and unused audio.
 This risks over-translation if content that isn’t actually needed is included in the project scope.
 Furthermore, inclusion of unnecessary content can lead to problems with file transfer and delays.
 Always try to keep your folders up-to-date, streamlined, and well labelled – and only send over files that are needed.

 If you’d like to learn more about optimizing your file management, look out for a more detailed guide that we’ll be publishing soon.
-In the meantime, check out some of our other Best Practices guides.
-We’ve done deep dives into Video Localization, Business Transformations, and Online Learning Localization.
+In the meantime, check out some of our other resources – we’ve done deep dives into Video Localization, Business Transformations, and Online Learning Localization.

 Do you want some quick tips to get more from your translated content?